westerndigitalcorporation/stat/docs/statconfig.md

 File `.statconfig` is an optional file that contains configuration values and directives.
 If exists, it is located in the root directory (see [Getting Started](./stat_getting_started.md)) of the STAT instance within the code of the codebase.

-The configuration feature is not yet reach with many options, as it's only the beginning.
-Currently it supports only selection of MS-VS version selection.
+> Currently it supports only selection of MS-VS version selection.

 ## MS Visual Studio Version